We'd decided on a #vanlife adventure and we were excited. Too excited.

 Fancy Van vs Passive Income (+ future fancy van!)

-Either way, you can see how over just 5 months, those adjustments and that $10,000 saving could have a massive impact on our future vanlife; a passive income equal to almost $2,500 per month and lots more potential for further growth.
+Either way, you can see how over just 5 months, those adjustments and that $10,000 saving could have a massive impact on our future vanlife and freedom.

-That’s just a ‘simple’ example; it doesn’t even take into account the other funds accumulated through de-cluttering and extending our earning runway whilst at home.
+That’s just a ‘simple’ example; it doesn’t even take into account the other funds we accumulated through de-cluttering ‘stuff' and extending our earning runway whilst remaining at home.